 Written in 1969, but set in the early 19th century, this queer classic also manages to tell a romance between two women without being depressing.
 It also influenced my very author’s work: Sarah Waters.

-Do not let this be the first Lesbrary book you read.
+Do not let this be the first lesbian book you read!
 If I was doing this list by order of which is most classic, I would start with this one, but it violated my cardinal rule: don’t be depressing.
-Once upon a time, any books that had queer content had to demonstrate that they were not actually advocating for queerness, so they had to either go straight, die, or go crazy.
-Often a combination of these three.
 I recommend Well of Loneliness because it’s a classic (published in 1928), because it was actually surprisingly not very difficult to read, and because it was judged as obscene although the hot lesbian love scene consisted entirely of “And that night they were not divided”, but it’s not a pick-me-up book.
 In fact, if it wasn’t such a classic, I never would have read it at all; I refuse to read books that punish characters for being queer.
-I also got the suspicion while reading it that the protagonist was transgendered, not a lesbian.
+I also got the suspicion while reading it that the protagonist was transgender, not a lesbian.
 Lesbian (or transgender?) author.